-- no expensive devices are needed, - images can be printed on colour printer preserving stereo perception if glasses are used, - images can be viewed without glasses but the stereo perception is lost of course, - OpenGL can be used to create images.

-Fig.2 and fig.11 present pictures with the stereo perception with Chroma glasses.
+- no expensive devices are needed and images can be printed by colour printer preserving stereo perception if glasses are used, - images can be viewed without glasses but the stereo perception is lost of course, - OpenGL can be used to create images. - Fig.2a and 2b present pictures with the stereo perception with Chroma glasses.